clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 6: :guilabel:`cgdisk - hex codes for partition types`

-   The codes that you are interested in using for your three partitions are:
+   We need to use the following three codes for our partitions:

    * ef00 - EFI System
    * 8200 - Linux swap
    * 8300 - Linux filesystem

 #.
-Since we are creating the EFI boot partition, enter ``ef00`` as
+To create the EFI boot partition, enter ``ef00`` as the hexcode for this
-   the hexcode for this partition and press :kbd:`Enter`.
+   partition and press :kbd:`Enter`.

 #.
-The final field to enter is the partition name. enter ``boot`` and press
+To name the partition, enter ``boot`` and press :kbd:`Enter` to finish
-   :kbd:`Enter` to finish setting up the EFI boot partition.
-You will see that the first partition will be displayed as a 512MiB partition type of ``EFI System`` and a partition name of ``boot`` as shown in figure 7:
+   setting up the EFI boot partition.
+The utility shows the first partition as an ``EFI System`` 512MiB partition named ``boot`` as shown in figure 7:

    .. figure:: figures/cgdisk-manual-install-7.png
       :scale: 50 %